StarEngine/engine/README.md

   * UIElement::SetSelectCallback has been renamed to UIElement::SetReleaseCallback;
   * UISlider::SetSelectedCallback has been renamed to UISlider::SetReleasedCallback;
   * XMLFileParser now has the function ReadOrCreate;
-  * Helper Read function now all have safe version with a no crash guarantee;
+  * Helper Read function now all have a safe version with a no crash guarantee;

 ## License